-You will likely spend a decent amount of time choosing your community, which although a realtor may have some inside knowledge, they are not a necessary asset.
+You will likely spend a decent amount of time choosing your community, and although a realtor may have some inside knowledge, they are not a necessary resource.

 The majority of your time, however, will be spent in design.

-Choosing your exterior and interior finishes, floorplan, etc. This is something that a realtor wouldn’t be helping you with anyways.
+Choosing your exterior and interior finishes, floorplan, etc., are decisions that a realtor wouldn’t be helping you with.

 The Internet is a Fantastic Resource